 ———— Letter to Doct.
 Nathan Tisdale from Sec. of the Navy [NARA, RG45, M149 (LETTERS SENT BY SEC.
 OF NAVY) – M149:4]

-On 12 September 1805, in Norwich, New London County, Connecticut, Nathan married local girl Elizabeth Tyler, daughter of Rev. John Tyler and Hannah Tracy.
-They sooner after removed to Southport, Fairfield County, CT for Nathan to accept a medical position there.
-They joined the Trinity Episcopal Church in Southport.
+Around this time it seems, Nathan took up residence in Bridgeport, Fairfield County, Connecticut.
+On 12 September 1805, in Norwich, New London County, Connecticut, Nathan married local girl Elizabeth “Eliza” Tyler, daughter of Rev. John Tyler (Episcopal; pastor of Christ Church, Norwich) and Hannah Tracy.
+He brought his bride to Southport, Fairfield County, CT for Nathan to accept a medical position there.
+There they joined the Trinity Episcopal Church in Southport.
 Elizabeth gave birth to Mary Elizabeth Tisdale there in 1807, baptized on 7 June.
 In 1813, she gave birth to Abby Emma Tisdale, baptized on 18 April.
-The following year saw the birth of George Horatio Tisdale, still in Southport, but he was bptized on 6 April 1817.
+The following year saw the birth of George Horatio Tisdale, still in Southport, but he was baptized on 6 April 1817.
 By 1819, the Tisdales had moved to nearby Stratford, CT, where daughter Harriet Eunice Tisdale was likely born; then in 1821, there was born Elizabeth Frances Tisdale, baptized on 3 June.
-By 1823, Nathan is listed as residing in New Milford, although daughter Sophia Augusta Tisdale was born this year while in Southport, baptized on 17 August.
+By 1823, Nathan is listed as residing in New Milford, although daughter Sophia Augusta Tisdale was born this year while in Southport, baptized on 17 August; I suspect that it was actually nearby Milford rather than New Milford, this latter town being much further inland and not convenient.
 Harriet Eunice does not appear in the records for that church.

 Nathan had served well as an assistant surgeon and at a meeting of the Connecticut Medical Society, the “Fellows of the Medical Society of the State of Connecticut” held at New Haven, 16 October 1816, Nathan Tisdale was voted in as a “fellow” in Fairfield County.
 In 1819, Nathan is found in a Directory of Physicians living in Stratford, Fairfield County, CT.
 In 1822, “Nathan Tisdale of New Milford” received the Honorary Degree of Doctor of Medicine from the Connecticut Medical Society; this is to say that he was officially recognized as a doctor, rather than it being an honorary degree.